vintasoftware/vinta-design-checklists/remote-moderated-ux-test/checklist-en.md

-#### Remote usability tests can be moderated or unmoderated, depending on what the designer (and the product team as a whole) needs to find out or validate.

 ## 1. Build your prototype
 * [ ] Pick one device or viewport to build the prototype for.
     * Consider the context your users are likely to be in and which device they use more often.
 User behavior data can help you with this decision.